Background pattern

 INSTRUCTIONS FOR INJECTING CIMZIA WITH A PRE-FILLED PEN

-After proper training, you can inject yourself or have someone else do it, for example, a family member or a friend.
+After proper training, you may inject yourself or have another person, such as a family member or friend, inject Cimzia.
 The following instructions explain how to use the pre-filled pen (AutoClicks) to inject Cimzia.
 Read them carefully and follow them step by step.
-Your doctor or another healthcare professional will teach you how to inject yourself.
+Your doctor or other healthcare professional will teach you how to administer the injection yourself.
 Do not attempt to inject yourself before you are sure you understand how to prepare and administer the injection.

-Below is a diagram of a pre-filled pen AutoClicks.
+Below is a diagram of a pre-filled AutoClicks pen.

 1: Orange band